sftpplus/sftpplus-docs/docs/operation-client/sharepoint-online.rst

 Paths configuration
 -------------------

-The path configured for SFTPPlus for an SharePoint Online site document library is different to the *web URL* used by SharePoint Online.
+The path configured for SFTPPlus for a SharePoint Online site document library is different from the *web URL* used by SharePoint Online.

 In SharePoint Online the URL is defined as ``https://sftpplus.sharepoint.com/sites/test-site/test_lib?id=%2Fsites%2Ftest-site%2FReports%2F2025``